CruiseShipOfficer

 Truthfully, I have no idea-- but the number is very small.
 Whenever it happens, there is usually a fair amount of media attention, so the frequency might seem higher than people think.
 The bottom line is you really have to try hard to fall off a ship.
 Regulations dictate the minimum height of railings, and they are high enough you won't just accidentally slip and suddenly find yourself in the sea.
 To fall off, you essentially have to be doing something pretty stupid- like climbing on a rail- or intentionally throw yourself off.
 Recovery chances vary depending on how high the person was when they jump and where the ship is-- obviously if you go overboard in the cold North Atlantic, your chances are much slimmer than if it is in the Caribbean.
 Recovery is therefor not totally out of the condition-- there have been a few cases within the last few years where the ship's crews have successfully recovered passengers who fell overboard.

-What was the raciest sculpture you ever made?It depends on the size of the ship, mostly, along with the conditions at that time...
+Do friends with office jobs look down on what you do?It depends on the size of the ship, mostly, along with the conditions at that time...
 Smaller cruise ships on a normal passage out at sea will usually have one qualified officer on watch at any time, along with a lookout, or Quartermaster.
 But the vast majority of modern cruise ships will have two officers on watch at all times, with at least one lookout/Quartermaster assisting as well.
 However, if the vessel is in an area where there is more demanding navigation- close to shore, coming into or out of ports, areas in which there is heavy traffic, or during restricted visibility, for instance- the bridge team is supplemented by additional officers.
 Usually this would be the Staff/Deputy Captain (ie the Second in Command) or the Captain.
 (Coming into a port, you will often find there are two Officers of the Watch, the Staff Captain, the Captain, and a local harbor pilot.)
 The standard schedule for bridge officers is 4 hours of watch followed by 8 hours off watch.
 Some ships vary that routine in order to give officers one period a day where they can get at least 10 hours off, but most ships around the world operate on a 4 hours on, 8 hours off schedule.

 Antiquated.
 What surprises me are the news reports that this was- either formally or informally- the policy at some boats on the Concordia.
 None of the passenger ships I've worked on have had this rule at all.
 In fact, it is the opposite-- to keep passengers calm, you want to keep families together.
 Splitting people up will only make crowd control more difficult.